nickmza/nickmza.github.io/source/_posts/Apache-Camel.md

 ## Returning Values from a Mock

 In some cases you need to be able to control the specific response from a mock.
-In these scenarios you can use Advice with to replace the original end-point with one that models the specific behaviour you require.
+In these scenarios you can use AdviceWith to replace the original end-point with one that models the specific behaviour you require.
 For example:

 {% codeblock lang:java %}